Personal & Commercial Font Licenses

 When people approach me with questions about how much it will cost to use it commercially, I usually leave it for them to decide – unless it is a big Hollywood production company or major record label (it is proven that especially these 2 types of companies rarely ask for licenses and carelessly use my fonts in their productions, including for example “Die Hard 5” movie.)
 I firmly believe that big businesses must pay more and I often grant free licenses to startups and small businesses.

-So basically – it depends on you.
-Donate whatever you feel like or if unsure, drop me a line and I will get back to you with a solution.
+So basically – it depends on the size of your projected use.
+In order for me to quote you accurately send me a message and I will get back to you with a solution.

 Design Agencies or Freelance Designers